mikediessner/nubo/docs/_build/html/_sources/overview.rst.txt

 using the provided building blocks.
 Only algorithms and methods that are sufficiently tested and validated to perform well are included in NUBO.
-This ensures that the package remains compact and does not overwhelm the user with an unnecessary large number of options.
+This ensures that the package remains compact and does not overwhelm the user with an unnecessarily large number of options.
 The package is written in Python_ but does not require expert knowledge of Python to optimise your simulations and experiments.
-NUBO is distributed as an open-source software under the `BSD 3-Clause licence`_.
+NUBO is distributed as open-source software under the `BSD 3-Clause licence`_.

 .. admonition:: Contact